Published on February 19th, 2018 | by Daniel Nikulin0

 For a relatively small island nation, Sri Lanka boasts eight UNESCO World Heritage Sites.
 Two thousand year-old temples rub shoulders with protected national parks and their abundant wildlife, including leopards and herds of elephants in Minneriya.
 Tensions in the northern part of the country have subsided and Sri Lanka is finally getting the attention it deserves from travellers looking for the next big thing.
 So, pull up a hammock and stay a while.

 Not all low-cost destinations require you to cross an ocean though.
 Central America is easy to get to, visually stunning and offers plenty to do on the cheap.
-Currently, Honduras and El Salvador are experiencing some unrest, but head a little further south and the central countries of Nicaragua and Costa Rica are both prime for a lengthy, cost-effective visit.
+Currently, Honduras, Nicaragua and El Salvador are experiencing some unrest, but head a little further south and Costa Rica is more than prime for a lengthy, cost-effective visit.

 For Canadians, Central America’s dry season coincides with our brutal winter months, making it an ideal destination to escape to.
-Seasonal (Nov – Apr), direct and non-stop, charter flights can be found to capitals Managua and San Jose, and even Liberia in Costa Rica, as well as year-round connecting service with a choice of scheduled airlines.
+Seasonal (Nov – Apr), direct and non-stop, charter flights can be found to the capital, San Jose, and even to Liberia in the north, as well as year-round connecting service with a choice of scheduled airlines.

 In the dry season, Costa Rica is in a seemingly perpetual state of bloom, top to bottom.
 It is a true nature lover’s paradise, perfect for hikers, wildlife lovers, and anyone into pristine natural gardens and raw beaches.
 Its biodiversity is second to none and the country’s biggest draw.